PPAP Documentation Explained (PPAP Levels 1–5 with Examples)

 15. Sample Production Parts :

-A sample from the same lot of initial production run.
+A sample from the same lot of the initial production run.
 The PPAP package usually shows a picture of the sample and where it is kept (customer or supplier).

 16. Master Sample :

-A sample signed off by the customer and supplier usually is used to train operators on subjective inspections such as visual.
+A sample signed off by the customer and supplier is usually used to train operators on subjective inspections such as visual.

 17. Checking Aids :